gsoft-inc/wl-squide/docs/upgrading/migrate-to-firefly-v9.3.md

 # Migrate to firefly v9.3

 !!!warning
-Before following this guide, ensure you have migrated to [firefly v9.0](./migrate-to-firefly-v9.0.md).
+Before following this guide, make sure that you migrated to [v9.0](./migrate-to-firefly-v9.0.md).
 !!!

 ## Deprecation